Tristan971/kmdah/README.md

   authorization: enabled
 ```

-- create a user for kmdah with all permissions on the `fs.files` and `fs.chunks` collections of the default database
+- create a user for kmdah with all permissions on the database you plan to use (including administrative DB operations like statistics evaluation).

 If you don't operate a MongoDB instance, or plan to dedicate it to mdah, you can do so with the following in the `mongo` CLI: